waadalshammari/Todo/README.md

-# Describe how some of your favorite functions work
+# Describe how some of your favourite functions work :

-DatePickerDialog the one which I like the most cuase it can be used in different way as a calender on the design or by click on icone , button or text.
+DatePickerDialog the one which I like the most cause it can be used in different way as a calendar on the design or by click on icon , button or text and make the user choose the date